 Keep your employees vigilant of common Indicators of Phishing (IOPs) found in the workplace.View Infographic

 Phishing awareness training starts with educating your employees on why phishing is harmful, and empowering them to detect and report phishing attempts.
 Depending on your organization’s culture, you can deliver this initial training via a written document, an online video, company or department meetings, classroom training, of some combination of the above.

-InsightPhish from Rapid7 enables you to create and manage simulated phishing campaigns within your organization.
-These campaigns reinforce employee training, and help you understand your own risk and improve workforce resiliency—these can take many forms, such as mass phishing, spear phishing, and whaling.
+Simulated phishing campaigns reinforce employee training, and help you understand your own risk and improve workforce resiliency—these can take many forms, such as mass phishing, spear phishing, and whaling.

 Nothing teaches like experience.
 When employees click on a link or an attachment in a simulated phishing email, it's important to communicate (nicely, of course) to them that they have potentially put both themselves and the organization at risk.
 You can then display a “training page” that reinforces the dangers of phishing and reminds the employees how to report suspect emails.

-InsightPhish provides statistics on each simulated phishing campaign, showing what types of attacks were most successful and what parts of your organization are most vulnerable.
-You can use the results to focus your security monitoring, strengthen your phishing awareness training, and add additional defenses for phishing protection.
+Use the results, such as the attack types that were most successful and which teams were most vulnerable, to focus your security monitoring, strengthen your phishing awareness training, and add additional defenses for phishing protection.
 You can also use the results to track the progress of your phishing awareness program and document improvements.

 Starting a phishing awareness program doesn't have to be daunting.
 Learn more.